 At Nintendo, we take great pride in creating quality products and we are continuously making improvements to them.
 We are aware of recent reports that some Joy-Con controllers are not responding correctly.
 We want our consumers to have fun with Nintendo Switch, and if anything falls short of this goal we always encourage them to visit http://support.nintendo.com so we can help.

-Last Friday, law firm Chimicles Schwartz Kriner & Donaldson-Smith filed a class action lawsuit against Nintendo, alleging that the Joy-Con controllers are defective due to the drift issues, and the firm is actively seeking more Switch owners to join the suit.
+Back in 2019, law firm Chimicles Schwartz Kriner & Donaldson-Smith filed a class action lawsuit against Nintendo, alleging that the Joy-Con controllers are defective due to the drift issues, and the firm is actively seeking more Switch owners to join the suit.
+That suit is still in progress, with the firm recently requesting that users send in videos of drift to help prove to Nintendo that the issue has caused problems for customers.

-It’s unclear if the Switch Lite, announced earlier this month and coming out this September, is affected.
+It’s unclear if the Switch Lite is as affected when it comes to controller stick drift — reports from across the internet vary, and there doesn’t seem to have been the same level of outcry (or a Nintendo replacement program) for the smaller Switch model.
 But the Switch Lite doesn’t have removable controllers, so if it does suffer from similar issues with stick drifting, the situation could be far worse.
 In that scenario, users won’t be able to swap out a controller to fix it.
-Hopefully, Nintendo has seen the complaints regarding the issue on the full-sized Switch and is working to make sure the Lite’s joysticks are more robust.